janwo/smartberry/README.md

+> __⚠️ This repository is no longer maintained__.
+I had migrated my setup to Home Assistant, check (Smart Blueberry)[https://github.com/janwo/smartblueberry].
+You like to maintain this repository, just let me know :)

 # <center>SmartBerry 🍓 - Smart Home 🏡</center>

 _<center>SmartBerry is an openHAB environment providing multiple extensions to simplify the configuration of scenes, climate and security management.</center>_